 When we came to try and discover what the two SEO companies had done so wrong to cause her ranks to drop, we had some real problems getting some information to work with.
 Normally, we have access to the hosting server’s stats, Google Analytics or Google Webmaster Tools but this time, we had none of those.
 The first SEO company had been sending Aero Pets a monthly Google Analytics report on her website visits when they were doing work for them, so we knew that there was an account set up.
 It was also still installed in the website the second SEO company built.
 However, despite repeated requests to them, we never got any access to the account or even a reply from either company.
 By this point, the second SEO company’s website was even offline!
 Things were not looking good.

-Because business had virtually dried up for Monique and we had little information to go on, we decided to do what I can only call an emergency intervention.
+Because enquiries had virtually dried up for Monique and we had little information to go on, we decided to do what I can only call an emergency intervention.
 We had no access to anything, including her website files, so we redirected her domain name to our server and reloaded her old website while we built her a new one.
-You might think that putting her Uncle’s old design back online would help in a recovery but it didn’t.
+You might think that putting her Uncle’s old design back online would help improve rankings but it didn’t.
 The other work the UK SEO company did was so destructive that changing the website alone would not be enough.

 Preparing an SEO Audit for Aero Pets